 Submitting your Proposal

-All proposals and required attachments must be submitted to email@example.com with the Subject line “Information Literacy Course Enhancement Grant,” no later than October 26, 2014 for Spring 2015 semester.
+All proposals and required attachments must be submitted to firstname.lastname@example.org with the Subject line “Information Literacy Course Enhancement Grant,” no later than March 29th for Summer 2015 and June 21st for Fall 2015.
 Proposals are not to exceed ten pages (at least 10 pt font) and should include the following information:

 1. Faculty/Instructor Name and Contact Information